3 Richest Gamblers in the World and How They Became Wealthy

 It’s impossible to win every gamer of cards that you play, although it always brings a smile to the face when you champion over your opponents in a game of skill and strategy.
-The wealthiest gamblers in the world had a mixture of luck, skill and a great deal of perseverance to get and remain at the top of their game.
+The richest gamblers in the world had a mixture of luck, skill and a great deal of perseverance to get and remain at the top of their game.

 Did you lose your last game of poker?
 No worries – there is no rush.
 Your fortunes will likely change over the next few rounds.
-The wealthiest gamblers in the world, too, did just that.
+The richest gamblers in the world, too, did just that.
 They knew that to win some, they’d have to lose a few more.
-But through sheer determination and drive to continue and come on top, they managed to get their names permanently inscribed on the list of the world’s wealthiest gamblers.
+But through sheer determination and drive to continue and come on top, they managed to get their names permanently inscribed on the list of the world’s richest gamblers.

 1. William Benter (100 million dollars per year)